Volkswagen LT: 4x4

-A 4X4 version of the Transporter LT was also produced.
+A 4x4 version of the LT was also produced.
 Volkswagen had already prepared for this in 1983 with the cab facelift, which incorporated instrumentation lights for the front, centre, and rear differential locks.

 Sülzer developed a 6-cylinder, primarily diesel-powered, 4x4 version of the long-wheelbase VW LT, of which 156 were built.
 These were either LT40 or LT45 (rated 4 or 4.5 tonne).
 Opposed to the normal LT40 & LT45, the 4x4s only had single wheels on the rear axle.
-The chassis is lifted, 26mm anti-roll bars are added to cope with body-roll and the axles are replaced.
+The chassis is lifted, 26 mm anti-roll bars are added to cope with body-roll and the axles are replaced.
 A propshaft driven, rod/shaft controlled transfer box was installed under the vehicle.

 The transfer box was a New Process 208, which is propshaft-driven and cable-operated.
-The same transfer box can also be found in Chevrolet Blazers and Jeep Cherokees.
-The first six of the Sülzer vehicles are supposed to have had Dana axles.
+The same transfer box can also be found in Chevrolet Blazers and Jeep Cherokees of around the same time.
+The first six of the Sülzer vehicles are supposed to have had Dana 70 axles.
 After that production was changed to use the Italian-built Clark-Hurth axles.
 All 4x4 LTs came as standard with rear and centre locking differentials, with optional front diff-lock also available (until it became standard fitment in 1991).

 Due to the change of axles, the 4x4 LTs came with different wheels to the standard LTs.
 All 4x4 LTs have 6 stud tube type split-rims in 6.5J width.
 The standard tyre fitment on these wheels is 7.00x16 or 7.50x16.

 In 1985 VW took over the production of the 4x4 LT and introduced the DW (2.4 inline-6 N/A diesel) and DV (2.4 inline-6 turbo-diesel) engines to the portfolio.
 They made another 1250 or so 4x4 LTs.
 The model portfolio covered only long-wheelbase vehicles.
 Tintop and hightop as LT40, pickup and double-cab as LT40 or LT45.

 In 1991 the naturally aspirated diesel engine was dropped from the 4x4 program as it did not have enough power for the 4x4 drivetrain, with most 4x4 LTs being either the 90 bhp 6-cyl petrol or the 102 bhp 6-cyl D24T.
 From 1993 on, VW introduced the D24TIC with 95 bhp, but more torque, for the LT (and LT 4x4).
 At the same time the transfer box was upgraded to the New Process 241.

 Steyr-Puch in Austria built the Noriker using VW LT underpinnings in competition with the Sülzer and VW LT 4x4s, but they only were produced in limited numbers.

 De Vries also built three VW LT 4x4s on the same principle as Sülzer/VW, one of which was used in the Dakar Rally in 1983.

 Out of 5 million Mk1 VW LTs built, only 1,250 featured four-wheel drive.